AU-Master-Thesis/thesis/sections/4-results/metrics.typ

 4. #metric[Inter Robot Collisions] Number of collisions between robots.
 The physical size of each robot is represented by a bounding circles, equal in radius to the robot's radius.
 A collision between two robots happen when their circles intersect.
+That is a collision is only registered if robots $R_a$ and $R_b$ intersect at timestep $t_n$ but not at $t_(n - 1)$.

 In addition to the metrics used by by Patwardhan _et al._@gbpplanner the following metrics are also looked at:

+#let explanation = [
+  At each sampled position the distance between it and the closest projection onto each line segment of the planned path is measured and accumulated using the #acr("RMSE") score.
+A visual depiction of this is shown in @f.perpendicular-path-deviation.
+This is measured to test the effect of the proposed tracking factor, presented in @s.m.planning.path-adherence, as some applications might require that robots follow a dictated path with little deviation.
+Written mathematically the metric is defined as shown in @equ.perpendicular-path-deviation.
+]

+// #explanation

-5. #metric[#acr("RMSE") of Perpendicular Path Deviation]
+// 5. #metric[#acr("RMSE") of Perpendicular Path Deviation] #explanation

       // std-block(